aaugustin/mtefd/multiple-template-engines.rst

 SQLite database backend.

 Support for Jinja2 is built-in because it appears to be the most widely used alternative.
-This DEP will be updated if evidence appears that another engine is more popular.
+No one asked for built-in support for another engine when this DEP was discussed.

 Support for other template engines is expected to be provided by third-party libraries.
 The reasons for doing so are exactly the same as for the cache and